TheOverfloater/pathos-public/docs/entity_guide.md

    - "Outer (fading) angle": Between the inner angle and this angle, light values will fade out the closer the lit area is to the outer angle of the spotlight.
    - "Pitch": This overrides the pitch value in Angles.
-A pitch value of -90 is straight down, a value of 90 is straight up.
+A pitch value of -90 is straight down, a value of
-   - "Brightness": Defines the color of the light and the brightness.
-First three elements are the color, with values from 0 to 255.
-The fourth element is the intensity of the light source.
    - "Is Sky": This will cause the spotlight to act like a light_environment, with lighting projected from the sky brushes instead of projecting any light itself.

+ - Spawn flags:
+   - "Initially dark": The light will be in an off state until triggered to be on.

+# math_counter
+>This entity, coded by valina354, allows you to perform various math functions that then will be checked
+>against the min/max values specified in the entity.
+If the value passes either of the boundaries, the
+>entity will trigger it's target.

+ - Keyvalues:
+   - "Name": Name of this entity.
+   - "Start value": The initial value stored by the entity.
+   - "Increment value on On trigger": This value will be added, subtracted, divided or multiplied by when using the "Off" trigger mode.
+   - "Increment value on Off trigger": This value will be added, subtracted, divided or multiplied by when using the "On" trigger mode.
+   - "Increment value on Toggle trigger": This value will be added, subtracted, divided or multiplied by when using the "Toggle" trigger mode.
+   - "Maximum value": Max value to reach before before triggering target.
+   - "Minimum value": Minimum value to reach before triggering target.
+   - "Target": Entity to trigger upon reaching min/max.
+   - "Operation on Off trigger": The operation to perform on off trigger mode.
+     - Addition: Adds the increment value to the current value.
+	 - Subtraction: Subtracts from the current value the increment value.
+	 - Division: Divides the current value by the increment value.
+	 - Multiplication: Multiplies the current value by the increment value.
+   - "Operation on On trigger": The operation to perform on off trigger mode(see "Operation on Off trigger" for the options.
+   - "Operation on Toggle trigger": The operation to perform on toggle trigger mode(see "Operation on Off trigger" for the options.

+ - Spawn flags:
+   - "Reset On Use": Resets the value to the initial "Start value" when the boundary has been reached and the target was triggered.
+   - "Trigger On Max": Trigger target when reaching max boundary.
+   - "Trigger On Min": Trigger target when reaching min boundary.

 # night_light
->A simple point light source used by HLRAD to calculate lighting, but this only works with "-nightmode" set
+>A simple point light source used by HLRAD to calculate lighting, but this only works with "-daystage
->in the HLRAD launch arguments, and will only be visible in night mode.
-For more info, check the
+>nightmode" set in the HLRAD launch arguments, and will only be visible in night mode.
+For more info,
->game_daystage entity.
-This entity is removed on spawn,  and can only contribute to static lighting,
+>check the game_daystage entity.
+This entity is removed on spawn,  and can only contribute to static
->meaning it cannot be switched on and off.
-For switchable/ >animated light sources, please refer to the
+>lighting, meaning it cannot be switched on and off.
+For switchable/ >animated light sources, please
->env_dlight entity.
+>refer to the env_dlight entity.

  - Keyvalues:
    - "Brightness": Defines the color of the light and the brightness.
 First three elements are the color,